vdaas/vald/k8s/metrics/otel/README.md

 # Getting started

-This section describes how to set up a monitoring system using OpenTelemetry, Jaeger and Prometheus.
+This section describes how to set up a monitoring system using OpenTelemetry, Jaeger and Prometheus and Grafana.

 The following is an example structure.